piyush-vizzhy/piyush-vizzhy/README.md

-- 👋 Hi, I’m Piyush
+- 👋 Hi, I’m Piyush working as a Research Scientist at [Vizzhy](VIZZHY)
 - 👀 I’m interested in machine/deep learning in speech-NLP, multilingual and multimodal space.
 - 💞️ I’m looking to collaborate on most things speech and NLP
-- 📫 How to reach me through my [LinkedIn](https://in.linkedin.com/in/piyush-pp)
+- 📫 Reach me through my [LinkedIn](https://in.linkedin.com/in/piyush-pp)

 <!---
 piyush-vizzhy/piyush-vizzhy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.